Plaza de la Merced

 On the north side of Plaza de la Merced are a number of pavement cafes which become popular in the afternoons due to their orientation to the sunshine.
 On the north corner is the house where Picasso was born in 1881, now a museum.
 One block west from here is the Teatro Cervantes.

-In the centre of the Plaza de la Merced, lookout for an neo-classical obelisk which was placed here by the town hall in 1842 (replacing a fountain) in memory of General Torrijos to commemorate the "49 victims, who for their love of patriotic liberty where sacrificed in this city on the 11th December 1831" on the four sides of the obelisk can be read the names of the 49.
+In the centre of the Plaza de la Merced, lookout for a neoclassical obelisk which was placed here by the town hall in 1842 (replacing a fountain) in memory of General Torrijos to commemorate the "49 victims, who for their love of patriotic liberty where sacrificed in this city on the 11th December 1831" on the four sides of the obelisk can be read the names of the 49.
 Look out for the rather un-Spanish sounding Mr Robert Boyd.
 The story of this hapless revolution is told in Malaga history.
-It is worth noting that terrorists become heroes in 11 years.
+Notice that terrorists become heroes in 11 years.

 The square was originally called Plaza del Mercado and later Plaza de Riego in memory of the liberal General.
 Its current name derives from a church and convent located in the north west corner "Iglesia y Convento de Nuestra Señora de la Merced" built in 1507 which did not survive the burning of the convents in 1931 and was demolished in 1964.